vvoelz/vina_demo/README.md

 ###  Next Steps

-1. Follow the instructions in the `runme` document to prepare the receptor
+1. Follow the instructions in the `runme_setup` document to prepare the receptor
 2. Prepare the ligands using `python prepare_ligands.py`
+3. Dock the ligands using `docking.py`
+4. Visualize the docking results in ChimeraX
+5. Analyze the Vina score vs. RMSD-to-xtal using `python analysis.py`

 ### References